 - Sure Start Children's Centres Some local children’s centres offer breastfeeding support groups for families.
 Use the link to find your nearest centre.

 - Twins and Multiple Births Association (TAMBA) has information about feeding twins and triplets.UK Association for Milk Banking has information about using donated breast milk if your baby is premature or ill, and how to donate breast milk.

 - West Yorkshire Sling Library An independent carrier resource based in Leeds and Wakefield, we have been working since 2011 to offer families safe and comfortable carrying solutions.
 Our drop-in sessions around Leeds and Wakefield offer free sling and carrier advice and fitting services.

 Antenatal Feeding Education:

-The following places offer online courses free of charge for families.
+The following places offer online resources / courses free of charge for families.
 They provide parents-to-be with excellent information and knowledge so that you can fully prepare for your feeding journey.

 Online breastfeeding course (click on the play icon to begin)

 Thriving Kirklees offer free online resources to parents living in North Kirklees

 Locala also support breastfeeding

 Association of Breastfeeding Mothers 0300 330 5453